How to Safely Clean Your Tank and Aquarium Decorations

 You already know that regular maintenance is crucial when keeping a fish tank- not only it will make your prized aquarium look spotless, but it also ensures that the fish and the plants in it thrive and stay healthy.
 To make your job easier and to ensure you’re not inadvertently endangering the flora and the fauna in your tank with the supplies you’re using, you need to have the right type of aquarium cleaning tools and solutions.
 They have to be both efficient in what they do and deemed safe and non-toxic.
 These are our choices when it comes to the best fish tank cleaning tools and products:

 Removing pesky algae from your aquarium sometimes takes a lot of scrubbing and scraping before that glass or plastic is spotless again.
-This nifty design allows you to do both without needing different tools: the dual-sided magnet cleaner polishes the surface and the stainless steel scraper on the edges will remove hard algae deposits with ease.
-FL!PPER Algae Cleaner will work on both glass and acrylic aquarium and comes with replaceable blades for both types of surfaces.
+It can be tiring, challenging, and costly.
+This nifty design, however, allows you to do both without needing different tools: the dual-sided magnet cleaner polishes the surface and the stainless steel scraper on the edges will remove hard algae deposits with ease.
+Simple and efficient!
+FL!PPER Algae Cleaner will work on both glass and acrylic aquariums and comes with replaceable blades for both types of surfaces.

 If you want to prolong the periods between actual gravel cleaning without risking the quality of the water, this is the thing to go for.
 This liquid cleaner boasts a professional-grade, non-chemical formula that can be safely used in saltwater and freshwater tanks both.
 It will eliminate organic waste buildup, improve water quality, and reduce odors- so you won’t have to get the pump out as often.
 No mess, no hassle- a perfect addition to your fish tank cleaning routine!

 6. Best Tool Kit â€“ Segarty Aquarium Tools Kit 5 in 1